Areyonga, Northern Territory: History

-Geography and location
+In the 1950s and 60s, many of the local women worked as domestic servants for white families, and the men in orchards and public utilities.
+The children were put in uniforms and taken to school by white people, and afterwards taken back to camp.
+Through the 1970s to 1980s, a number of models of self-governing councils were trialled.

+Location, geography and access

-Areyonga is in the valley of a deep and spectacular gorge.
+Areyonga is located about 220 km west of Alice Springs.
+It lies in a valley at the western end of the MacDonnell Ranges at the base of a deep and spectacular gorge.

 It has abundant flora and fauna along its creek bed and waterholes, including a large feral donkey population.
-It is a 20 km detour from the Mereenie Loop for visitors coming through from Kings Canyon, and no permit is required to visit.
+It is a 20 km detour from the Mereenie Loop for visitors coming through from Kings Canyon.

+No permit is required to visit.

 Governance

 The town is governed by Areyonga Aboriginal Community.

-Areyonga is located within the federal division of Lingiari, the territory electoral division of Stuart and the local government area of the MacDonnell Region.
+Areyonga is located within the federal division of Lingiari, the territory electoral division of Gwoja and the local government area of the MacDonnell Region.

 Demographics

-The 2016 Australian census which was conducted in August 2016 reports that Areyonga had 195 people living within its boundaries of which 176 (89.8%) identified as Aboriginal and/or Torres Strait Islander people.
-The people are mostly Pitjantjatjara, with some Arrernte and Walpiri families.

-Art

-It has a thriving Community Arts Centre with sought-after artists.

-Pitjantjatjara artist, Bill Whiskey Tjapaltjarri worked at Areyonga.